Diabetes & Eye Health Services – Retina Health Center

 Other treatments

-In addition to laser and surgery, a number of medications are now available to treat diabetic retinopathy.
+In addition to laser and surgery, several medications are now available as part of diabetic retinopathy treatment.
 These include Lucentis, Eylea, Ozurdex, and the long acting ILUVIEN implant.
 Additionally, Avastin and/or Triamcinolone may be used in an off label fashion to treat advanced diabetic retinopathy, and can restore vision is some patients.
 If it looks like these medications will help, your doctor will discuss them further with you.

-Please contact our friendly staff at Retina Health Center today to discuss your concerns and schedule your next appointment.
+Please contact our friendly staff at Retina Health Center today to discuss your concerns and schedule your appointment for diabetic retinopathy treatment.

 Locations